lopes/anchor/content/installing-arch-linux/index.md

 ## Reboot
-The system must be fully functional at this point, so it is time to turn the media install off and boot the installed system.
-Run the following commands to get out from the chroot environment, guarantee that the disk is properly unmounted, and reboot the system --remember to remove the media installation before the new boot.
+The system must be fully functional at this point, so it is time to remove the installation media and boot the system.
+Run the following commands to get out from the chroot environment, make sure that the disk is properly unmounted, and reboot the system.

 ```sh
 exit